sylvain-01/Python_Apps/hangman_game/README.md

 Python Projects - Games & Apps.

-Simple python game that you can play from the terminal
+Hangman python game that you can play from the terminal